Updated

 - Direct integration with Octopus and OVO — automatically schedules charging at cheapest rates

-- Combines smart tariff optimisation with solar diverting — charge from solar during the day and off-peak grid overnight, managed from a single app
+- Combines smart tariff optimisation with solar diverting: solar by day, off-peak grid overnight, managed from one app

-- Excellent app with real-time energy flow dashboard showing grid import, solar generation, and EV charging simultaneously
+- Strong app with a real-time energy-flow dashboard showing grid import, solar generation and EV charging together

-- CT clamp included — no extra hardware costs for solar monitoring
+- CT clamp included — no extra hardware for solar monitoring

-The trade-off: At £690, it's the most expensive option after the Andersen A3.
-If you don't have solar panels, the Ohme offers better smart tariff integration at £155 less.
-The Hypervolt justifies its price when you need both solar and smart tariff features.
+The trade-off: At £690 it's the second-most expensive after the Andersen A3.
+Without solar, the Ohme offers better smart tariff integration for £155 less.
+The Hypervolt earns its price only when you need both solar and smart tariff features.

 Best for: Homeowners with solar panels who also want smart tariff integration — it's the best charger that does both well.